 The port is mainly concerned with the import and export of automobiles, motorcycles and general material and cargo like iron ore coal, fertilizers, granite, petroleum products for industrial purposes and containers.

-The trade-in this port has grown rapidly since the year 2000.
+The trade-in of this port has grown rapidly since the year 2000.